mailpile/python-passcrow/README.md

 making it possible to recover from forgetting or losing a key, password or passphrase.

-The user experience should be similar to the "reset password" recovery flow of popular online services, but adapted to the needs of Open Source, decentralization and users keeping locally encrypted data.
+The user experience strives to be similar to the "reset password" recovery flow of popular online services, but adapted to the needs of Open Source, decentralization and users keeping locally encrypted data.